aurule/roll-it/README.md

 ## Dev Installation

-1. pull the repo
+1. Pull the repo
+    1. Roll It makes use of Yarn's plug-n-play (pnp) feature, so you shouldn't need a separate install step after pulling.
+It's always safe to run `yarn` if you aren't sure.
-2. ensure the file `.env` has the correct environment variables.
+2. Ensure the file `.env` has the correct environment variables.
 Especially double-check `DEV_GUILDS`.
-3. run `yarn run live`
+3. Run `yarn run live`
-4. add Roll It to the discord server that you can spam for testing
+4. Add Roll It to a discord server that you can spam for testing

-If you're developing on Windows, yarn will need to tweak some of its files.
-Do not commit these!
-The repo is aimed at \*nix systems.

 ## ENVVARS

 * BOT_TOKEN: discord bot application token
+* CLIENT_ID: ID of the bot's discord user
 * NODE_ENV: one of "development", "test", "ci", or "production"
-* CLIENT_ID: ID of the bot's discord user
-* DEV_GUILDS: a list of discord server IDs that should respond to the bot when you run it locally (like `[ "guild_snowflake" ]`).
+* DEV_GUILDS: a JSON array of discord server IDs that should respond to the bot when you run it locally (like `[ "guild_snowflake" ]`).
 It's important that these servers are private, or at least don't mind you spamming bot messages and breaking things.
 * LOG_LEVEL: usually `"debug"` for development

 ## Versioning

 Roll It uses [semantic versioning](https://semver.org/).
 In addition to the standard version increment rules, the minor version may be bumped for new commands.

-## Deployment

-* copy repo
-* If global commands have changed, run `yarn run commands:deploy-globals`
-* restart daemon with `pm2 reload`